 Every year I send a number of my Italian students in the Masters in Translation program at IULM University, Milan to England on an exchange.
 Years ago they would take general courses in English and American literature; then it was post-colonial literature; now they study “world literature.”
 Looking at the reading lists, which range far and wide chronologically and geographically, from the Epic of Gilgamesh to Ernest Hemingway, the Tale of Genji to Jorge Luis Borges, it is hard to imagine how a strong sense of context can be built up around any of the individual works.
 Or rather, the only relevant context is the human race, planet Earth, post 5000 BCE, circa.
 The stress will be on the essential and universal rather than the local and accidental; the subtext, as David Shields insists in a recent polemic on contemporary fiction in Little Star (excerpted here), that “Every man contains within himself the entire human condition.”

 But does he?
-Or she?

 As my part of the deal in this exchange, I tutor students from England studying, or practicing, creative writing.
 They too now move in an international world, as their coming to Italy to work with me testifies.
 They too have taken courses in world literature, or at least post-colonial literature.
 They are familiar with the big international names—Kundera, Pamuk, Eco, Vargas Llosa, Roth, Murakami; they know who won the Nobel, the Man Booker International Prize, the IMPAC, the Pulitzer.
 Exciting as it is, none of this reading is particularly useful to them.
 Pamuk, for example, may offer a strong sense of place, but it is one increasingly addressed to those outside Turkey, rather than to the Turkish themselves; is the young English writer to talk about England to a foreign audience?
 Roth in contrast, deeply engaged in an American world, invites the young writer into the now ubiquitous second life that most citizens of the world have as passive observers of American culture, a world that often has little or nothing to do with daily experience elsewhere.
 In Europe today, one reads less and less about the immediate society one lives in.
 Assisting young writers as they struggle to find a voice that feels like their own, a style that might imbue what they write with a sense of necessity and urgency, I am reminded of what a literary canon is, or was, and what purpose it served.